Southclaws/samp-plugin-boilerplate/README.md

 system - in our case it derives from `maddinat0r/debian-samp` which is a Debian image built specifically for compiling SA:MP plugins by maddinat0r.
 This means you can compile an .so on Windows very easily by running `make build-container`

+### `.travis.yml` and `bintray.json`

+This configures Travis CI to build the Linux version of the plugin whenever commits as pushed to GitHub.
+It will also upload the resulting `.so` file to Bintray after a successful build.
+You must configure the Bintray fields and `bintray.json` with your own details.
+See [this page](https://docs.travis-ci.com/user/deployment/bintray/) for more information.

+### `appveyor.yml`

+This configures Appveyor to build the Windows version of the plugin whenever commits as pushed to GitHub.
+It will also upload the resulting `.dll` file to Bintray after a successful build.
+You must configure the Bintray fields with your own details.
+See [this page](https://www.appveyor.com/docs/deployment/bintray/) for more information.

 ## Conclusion

 I hope someone found this useful for their next plugin, if there are any actual problems in the boilerplate code/setup I